 Sergio Perez debuted in Formula One in 2011 with the Sauber team.
 The Mexican’s signing was a result of Sauber announcing a partnership with telecommunications company Telmex.
-He stayed with the Swiss outfit for two years.

-A year later, he moved to Force India and would stay there until this season.
-He partnered Nico Hulkenberg for three years until Hulkenberg’s departure to Renault.
+A year later, he moved to Force India and stayed there until this season.
+He partnered Nico Hulkenberg for three years until the latter left for Renault.
 He then partnered Esteban Ocon for two years before Ocon was ousted in favor of Lance Stroll for 2019.

 Sergio Perez scored a podium in just his second season in Formula One, in the second race of 2012.
-During his stint with the Woking-based outfit, he could only manage a position as high as 5th.
+During his stint with the Woking-based outfit, he could only manage a position as high as fifth.
 When he moved to Force India, he scored five podiums for the Indian outfit.

 Perez out qualified and outpaced his younger teammate Stroll to finish 1oth in the Drivers’ Standings, scoring a respectable 52 points in a car that wasn’t very competitive.

 However, Perez is facing a much stronger challenge from the Canadian in 2020.
-With the RP20 being strongly influenced by last year’s Championship-winning car, Racing Point has zoomed ahead of the midfield with Perez and Stroll scoring points consistently.
+With the RP20 being strongly influenced by last year’s championship-winning car, Racing Point has zoomed ahead of the midfield with Perez and Stroll scoring points consistently.

 He was also sponsored by the sunglasses brand, Hawkers, but ended his relationship with them.